Loren Pankratz: Career

 Pankratz was a psychologist at the Portland VA Medical Center for 24 years.
 He was also responsible for psychiatry admissions, which gave him experience with emergency room physicians and procedures where he became aware of what he described in Summering in Oregon as false information that patients presented to clinicians.

 In 1975, Pankratz became consultation psychologist for medical and surgical services where he remained until his early retirement in 1995.
 "The purpose of checking a veteran's story, of course, is not directed at catching lies but at identifying and treating the proper problem."

 Pankratz was appointed professor in the psychiatry department at Oregon Health Sciences University (now Oregon Health & Science University) in 1989.
 After retirement, he became a clinical professor in the department of psychiatry.

 As a reviewer for the American Journal of Psychiatry, Pankratz vetted potential publications on posttraumatic stress disorder (PTSD) in which he says some authors "merely gathered evidence for what they believed was true about symptoms and the underlying trauma".
 He said that many aspiring authors did not check outside facts, and patients told therapists what they wanted to hear.

 In 1993, Pankratz was appointed to the scientific and professional advisory board of the False Memory Syndrome Foundation.
 He has written about the lack of documented evidence for repressed memory and the resistance in acknowledging this professional blunder.

+As a representative of the FMSF, Pankratz participated in an interview with Mary Knight during her 2017 documentary Am I Crazy?
+My journey to determine if my memories are true.
+Pankratz claimed, in detail, that children who are victims of sexual abuse before the age of two have no memories of these occurrences.
+"A child under two really doesn't have memories of anything that happened.
+Anything that doesn't, that isn't painful, the child, it wouldn't...it wouldn't hurt the child.
+I mean it may be morally wrong to touch a child who's under two.
+It may be obnoxious.
+It may be...that's a terrible thing to do, and society says no, but if you think about it, it doesn't...it doesn't damage the child."
+[00:56:54] He argued that, as a result, there is no long-term effect or damage to childhood victims of non-violent abuse.

 In 1984, Pankratz and two colleagues founded the Drug-Seeking Behavior Committee which turned the focus of drug abuse from addiction to the earlier problem of risk.